-St Hugh of Lincoln school's education broadband connectivity is provided through Exponential-e.
+St Hugh of Lincoln School's education broadband connectivity is provided through Exponential-e.

-St Hugh of Lincoln school uses CensorNet filtering system
+St Hugh of Lincoln School uses Censornet filtering system

-CensorNet blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+Censornet blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
 This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-self-harm, eating disorder and/or suicide content, pornographic content and violent material.

-CensorNet is a member of Internet Watch Foundation (IWF) and blocks access to illegal Child Abuse Images and Content.
+Censornet is a member of Internet Watch Foundation (IWF) and blocks access to illegal Child Abuse Images and Content.

-CensorNet integrates the 'the police assessed list of unlawful terrorist content, produced on behalf of the Home Office'.
+Censornet integrates the 'the police assessed list of unlawful terrorist content, produced on behalf of the Home Office'.

-We work with CensorNet to ensure that our filtering policy is continually reviewed to reflect our needs and requirements.
+We work with Exponential-e and Censornet to ensure that our filtering policy is continually reviewed to reflect our needs and requirements.